Culpable/propva-root/documents/todo/mineseek-site-recreation-plan.md

 - ✅ Ensure complete rebranding while maintaining technical functionality, including analytics tracking, SEO optimisation, and deployment workflows
 - ✅ **Create a fully functional, deployment-ready website with new brand identity, content, and integrations**

 **Status**: All core goals achieved.
-The site is fully functional with PropVA branding and ready for deployment once visual assets are updated.
+The site is fully functional with PropVA branding and all visual assets updated.
+Ready for deployment.

 ---